 2. Go Chemical-Free for Bees

 Synthetic pesticides, fertilisers, herbicides, and neonicotinoids are harmful to bees, wreaking havoc on their sensitive systems.
 Avoid treating your garden and green spaces with synthetics.
-Instead, use organic products and natural solutions such compost to aid soil health and adding beneficial insects that keep pests away like ladybugs and praying mantises.
+Instead, use organic products and natural solutions such as compost to aid soil health and adding beneficial insects that keep pests away like ladybugs and praying mantises.

 3. Become a Citizen Scientist